ronnyml/snowplow-wiki/technical-documentation/1-trackers/python-tracker/Python-Tracker.md

 There are three basic types of object you will create when using the Snowplow Python Tracker: subjects, emitters, and trackers.

 A subject represents a user whose events are tracked.
-A tracker constructs events and sends them to an emitter.
-The emitter then sends the event to the endpoint you configure.
+A tracker constructs events and sends them to one or more emitters.
+Each emitter then sends the event to the endpoint you configure.
 This will usually be a Snowplow collector, but could also be a Redis database or Celery task queue.

 <a name="init" />
 ## 2 Initialization